The 4 Head Lice Facts That Every Parent Needs to Know

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But before you lose your cool over lice, you should know there are many misconceptions about how lice spread and how they’re treated.
+There are many misconceptions about how lice spread and how they’re treated.
 These misconceptions only help feed into the anxiety of parents whose children have lice or who have been exposed to lice.

 You should only treat your child for head lice if you see live lice or viable eggs.
 Make sure to check all the members of your family for infestation, and treat everyone at once.